Email encryption: Transport-level encryption

 One of the most commonly used email encryption extensions is STARTTLS.
 It is a TLS (SSL) layer over the plaintext communication, allowing email servers to upgrade their plaintext communication to encrypted communication.
-Assuming that the email servers on both the sender and the recipient side support encrypted communication, an eavesdropper snooping on the communication between the mail servers cannot use a sniffer to see the email contents.
+Assuming that the email servers on both the sender and the recipient side support encrypted communication, an eavesdropper monitoring the communication between mail servers cannot use packet sniffing tools to view the email contents.
 Similar STARTTLS extensions exist for the communication between an email client and the email server (see IMAP4 and POP3, as stated by RFC 2595).
 STARTTLS may be used regardless of whether the email's contents are encrypted using another protocol.

 The encrypted message is revealed, and can be altered by, intermediate email relays.
 In other words, the encryption takes place between individual SMTP relays, not between the sender and the recipient.
 This has both good and bad consequences.
 A key positive trait of transport layer encryption is that users do not need to do or change anything; the encryption automatically occurs when they send email.
 In addition, since receiving organizations can decrypt the email without cooperation of the end user, receiving organizations can run virus scanners and spam filters before delivering the email to the recipient.
 However, it also means that the receiving organization and anyone who breaks into that organization's email system (unless further steps are taken) can easily read or modify the email.
 If the receiving organization is considered a threat, then end-to-end encryption is necessary.

 The Electronic Frontier Foundation encourages the use of STARTTLS, and has launched the 'STARTTLS Everywhere' initiative to "make it simple and easy for everyone to help ensure their communications (over email) aren’t vulnerable to mass surveillance."
 Support for STARTTLS has become quite common; Google reports that on Gmail, 90% of incoming email and 90% of outgoing email was encrypted using STARTTLS by July 24, 2018.

 Mandatory certificate verification is historically not viable for Internet mail delivery without additional information, because many certificates are not verifiable and few want email delivery to fail in that case.
 As a result, most email that is delivered over TLS uses only opportunistic encryption.
 DANE is a proposed standard that makes an incremental transition to verified encryption for Internet mail delivery possible.
 The STARTTLS Everywhere project uses an alternative approach: they support a “preload list” of email servers that have promised to support STARTTLS, which can help detect and prevent downgrade attacks.